 Reserve Your Table in Kyiv and Tip!

 Ukraine, like much of Eastern Europe, is all about the reservation system but walk-ins are generally accepted.
 If staying in a hotel, ask them to call ahead and book for you – most restaurants do not have online bookings yet.
 Even the elegant coffee shops take reservations, so if your heart is set on somewhere, do your best to organise your dining plans well in advance.
 Most of the city’s popular bars and restaurants are staffed with hospitable Ukrainians who are capable English-speakers.
 Nearly everywhere has English menus, or you can do your best with the Google Translate app.
 Tipping, around 10%, is customary – which is agreeable as food and drink is so seriously cheap in the city.

 Vegetarians and Vegans, Take Note..

 Traditional Ukrainian cuisine is very carnivore-centric, thrifty and pragmatic.
-“With everything from braised tongue to fried brain on the menu, vegetarians might find themselves with limited options,” Amy from The Wayfarer’s Book tells us.
+“With everything from braised tongue to fried brain on the menu, vegetarians might find themselves with limited options,” Amy from The Wayfarer’s Book told us.
 However, it’s not impossible to find vegetarian – or even vegan – food.
 One in particular is Vegano Hooligano at Besarabsky market, which we didn’t get to try but we heard has amazing falafel.

 Traditional Ukrainian Food in Kyiv